 Water is precious in California, and nowhere is this more evident than in places like the Mojave Desert.
 Spanning more than 50,000 square miles, the Mojave is home to the hottest, driest and lowest places in North America.
 Only four rivers are found in the entire region (by comparison Oregon has over 240, and it’s only twice the size).
 In the western Mojave, where most population growth has occurred, there is only one: the Mojave River.

 The Mojave flows 100 miles from the San Bernardino Mountains to its terminus at Soda Lake, near the town of Baker.
 The river flows below the surface for much of its length, and only intermittently on the surface.
 When the underlying bedrock pushes water up, or when a rare rainstorm sends a life-giving pulse down from the mountains, the Mojave appears seemingly out of nowhere.
 One of the rare stretches where the river flows above ground is known as the Transition Zone.
 Here, perennial surface flows nourish a lush, 15-mile-long riparian corridor of cottonwood and black willow trees, some of the only significant riparian habitat in the western Mojave Desert.

-At the same time, human communities increasingly rely on the Mojave River, and intense pressure is being placed upon the stream as a result of explosive growth around Los Angeles and Las Vegas.
-The Mojave Basin’s groundwater has been in overdraft since the 1950s, and excessive water withdrawals for urban development and agriculture, combined with rapid urbanization, are threatening the fragile Mojave River ecosystem more than ever.
+With explosive growth around Las Vegas and Los Angeles, intense pressure has been placed upon the Mojave River, and the basin’s groundwater has been in overdraft since the 1950s.
+Excessive water withdrawals for urban development and agriculture, combined with rapid urbanization, are threatening the fragile Mojave River ecosystem more than ever.

 Mar 10, 2016